International Graduate Applicants

 - Course by course credit evaluation for their college transcripts from an approved international transcript evaluation service such as World Education Services

 - Results of the Test of English as a Foreign Language (TOEFL) if a student's first language is not English.
 The minimum acceptable score on the TOEFL is 550 (paper-based) or 213 (computer-based) for graduate study.
-For the Internet-based test, an applicant will need to score at least an 80, with the minimum section requirements of 20 in reading, listening, speaking, and writing.
-Note: Foreign students who have received their undergraduate degrees from institutions in the United States are exempt from the TOEFL.
+For the Internet-based test, an applicant will need to score at least an 80.
+Results of the International English Language Testing System (IELTS) are also accepted.
+The minimum acceptable IELTS score is 6.5.
+Note: Foreign students who have received their undergraduate degrees from institutions in the United States are exempt from the TOEFL and IELTS.

 - Required test scores for specific Graduate Programs (GRE or GMAT)